ROT13: Net culture

+ROT13 jokes were popular on many newsgroup servers, like net.jokes as early as the 1980s.

 The newsgroup alt.folklore.urban coined a word—furrfu—that was the ROT13 encoding of the frequently encoded utterance "sheesh".
 "Furrfu" evolved in mid-1992 as a response to postings repeating urban myths on alt.folklore.urban, after some posters complained that "Sheesh!" as a response to newcomers was being overused.